 Because the City was proposing these amendments, other city staff asked for a few additional changes, primarily to improve the legibility of maps or graphics in the chapter or to clean up text.
 One example is for the Table in Chapter 18.72 to be updated to reflect that not all conditional uses require a public hearing, so sometimes the Director is the decision maker instead of the Hearing Examiner.
 In addition, with the recently updated Shoreline Master Program, not all types of shoreline permits require public hearings.
-Shoreline Substantial Development Permits can be determined by the Director, whereas Shoreline Conditional Uses or Variances will still be determined by the Hearing Examiner (and ultimately the Washington State Department of Ecology).
+Shoreline Substantial Development Permits can be determined by the Director, whereas Shoreline Conditional Uses or Variances will still be determined by the Hearing

-Type: public hearing Version: 1 Status: In Committee
+Type: information Version: 1 Status: In Committee